 1940: Ciro’s Opens

-A year after the Hollywood Boulevard Ciro’s opened, the building at 8433 Sunset Blvd. [map] that would later house the Sunset Strip’s Ciro’s was completed.
-The first tenant was Club Seville, where the gimmick was a dance floor made from sheets of glass over a giant aquarium.
+In 1935, the building at 8433 Sunset Blvd. [map] that would later house the Sunset Strip’s Ciro’s was completed.
+The first tenant was Al De Freitas’ Club Seville, where the gimmick was a dance floor made from sheets of glass over a giant aquarium.
 But dancing on fish proved not to be popular, and the club closed within a year.

-In 1940, seven years after he successfully launched Cafe Trocadero down the street in Sunset Plaza, Hollywood Reporter publisher, Billy Wilkerson, acquired the former Club Seville building, redesigned the interior in his trademark Hollywood style and opened a new Ciro’s in the space on January 31.
+In 1940, six years after he successfully launched Cafe Trocadero down the street in Sunset Plaza, Hollywood Reporter publisher Billy Wilkerson acquired the former Club Seville building, redesigned the interior in his trademark Hollywood style and opened a new Ciro’s in the space on January 31.

 In the post-war era, Ciro’s became notorious as a venue for celebrity brawling.
 There were so many fights that Hover said he was considering replacing the dance floor with a boxing ring.
 He also declared a limit of three brawls per customer.
 One of the most infamous of these was in 1951, when famed actor Franchot Tone approached gossip columnist Florabel Muir at her table and spat in her face.

 That same year, as a publicity stunt, Hover put high-class stripper Lili St. Cyr on the bill.
 The stunt worked.
 As she was doing her act one night, sheriff’s deputies emerged from the crowd, stopped the act and arrested St. Cyr and Hover.
 The story became front-page news for weeks afterwards.